fghibellini/spotify-backup/README.md

 To run the script, [save it from here](https://raw.githubusercontent.com/caseychu/spotify-backup/master/spotify-backup.py) and double-click it.
 It'll ask you for a filename and then pop open a web page so you can authorize access to the Spotify API.
 Then the script will load your playlists and save a tab-separated file with your playlists that you can open in Excel.
 You can even copy-paste the rows from Excel into a Spotify playlist.

+First make sure to have the necessary dependencies:

+    pip install dominate

 You can run the script from the command line:

     python spotify-backup.py playlists.txt

-or, to get a JSON dump, use:
+or, to get other formats, use:

+    # HTML
+    python spotify-backup.py playlists.html --format=html

+    # JSON
     python spotify-backup.py playlists.json --format=json

 By default, it includes your playlists.
 To include your Liked Songs, you can use: